Getting started

 AIP Agent Studio edit view, highlighting option to change the input placeholder and suggested prompts.

-When you are ready to deploy your AIP Agent, select ✅ Publish to make your agent available for use in production environments.
-You can monitor the performance and usage of your agent through the Monitoring and Usage tabs, where you can see metrics and feedback from users.
+When you are ready to deploy your AIP Agent, select Publish to make your agent available for use in production environments.
+You can also publish your agent as a function by selecting the configuration icon next to the Publish option.
+This allows you to run your agent via AIP Automate and AIP Evals.

 AIP Agent Studio save, view, and publish options.